If you’ve ever played soccer for more than 10 minutes, you’ve probably had the chance to use your head to direct the ball one way or another.

 Getting in the correct position will look like this:

-- Knees bent again ready to adjust your position as needed but also maintaining your balance.
+- Keep your knees bent, ready to adjust your position as needed but also maintain your balance.

-- And leaning back ready to launch forward to put all your power through the ball with your head as you make contact.
+- And lean back, ready to launch forward to put all your power through the ball with your head as you make contact.